 Students will also undertake a separate compulsory assessment for Speaking and Listening, however this does not count towards their final GCSE grade.

-We of course encourage students to read as widely as possible - it holds true that the best writers are those who read.
+We, of course, encourage students to read as widely as possible - it holds true that the best writers are those who read.

-Full details of the specification can be found at: https://filestore.aqa.org.uk/resources/english/specifications/AQA-8700-SP-2015.PDF
+https://filestore.aqa.org.uk/resources/ english/specifications/AQA-8700-SP-2015.PDF